UniversalDependencies/docs/_u-feat/Case.md

 used as citation form (lemma).
 In many languages this is the word form used for subjects of clauses.
 If
-the language has only two cases, which are called &ldquo;direct&rdquo;
-and &ldquo;oblique&rdquo;, the direct case will be marked Nom.
+the language has only two cases, which are called "direct" and "oblique", the direct case will be marked Nom.

 ### Acc: accusative / oblique